gatling/gatling/src/docs/content/reference/current/session/session_api/index.md

 {{< alert tip >}}
 A Gatling scenario is a workflow where every step is an `Action`.
-A `Session` is the message that is passed along a scenario workflow.
+`Session`s are the messages that are passed along a scenario workflow.
 {{< /alert >}}

 ### Injecting Data